 Athletic training is the prevention, evaluation, initial care, treatment, and rehabilitation of injuries to the physically active.
 Preparation for certification by the Board of Certification as a certified athletic trainer occurs through the didactic (classroom) coursework and clinical education programs.
-The MAT curriculum is a full-time, continuous, 24 month program delivered in a primarily face to face format.
+The MAT curriculum is a full-time, continuous, 24-month program delivered in a primarily face-to-face format.
 Some courses may be online.

 The program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The program was first accredited in 2002 by the CAAHEP, then in 2007 by the CAATE.
+The program was first accredited in 2002 by the CAAHEP, then, in 2007, by the CAATE.
 Following the program's comprehensive review in 2017-2018, the program was granted 10 years of continuing accreditation.
 The next comprehensive review will occur in 2027-2028.
 Student will be formally notified of any change in accreditation status.
+The program and curriculum incorporate the most current edition of the CAATE standards (see Appendix A.).

-The program is academically housed in the School of Education and Health Sciences, led by Dean Marci J. Swede, PHd, and is in the Department of Kinesiology, led by Department Chair Kendall Selsky, DHSc.
-The program is deeply connected to the institution through our overlapping missions.
+The program is academically housed in the School of Education and Health Sciences, led by Interim Dean Mary Groll, MD.
+The program is in the Department of Kinesiology, led by Department Chair Kendall Selsky, DHSc.
+The program is deeply connected to the institution through our overlapping missions of educating future leaders.